AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

 #.
 Click `OK`
 #.
 Depending on your IdP provider, you may need to upload SP metadata.
 After temporary SAML endpoint is created:

-  - Right click **SP Metadata** button next to the SAML endpoint and save file to your local machine.
+  - Click **DOWNLOAD SP METADATA** button next to the SAML endpoint and save file to your local machine
-  - Click **SP Metadata** button, and copy the SP metadata as text
+  - Click **SP METADATA** button, and copy the SP metadata as text

 .. _Config_32: